Lagrangian torus fibrations and homological mirror symmetry for the conifold: Wrapped Fukaya category

 where $\Hom_\scF(\phi_t L_j, L_k)$ is the ordinary Floer cohomology.

 \begin{remark} Our choice of Hamiltonian is slightly different from that in \cite{Abouzaid-Seidel_OSAVF}, but is very suitable for analyzing fibrations.
-In the appendix, we provide a detailed comparison of the two approaches.
+In the appendix, we provide some details concerning wrapped Floer cohomology as well as the relationship between the two approaches.
 It is also important to note that, while we don't construct $A_\infty$-operations on our wrapped Floer cohomology, all of our wrapped Floer groups are concentrated in degree zero and thus any such enhancement would actually be quasi-isomorphic to its cohomology algebra. \end{remark}

 \begin{proposition} There is a ring isomorphism

 \end{proposition}

 \begin{proof} Let us first consider the composition